platinum355/i18n-ts-keys/README.md

 ## Using

-Just import `Translation` constant from output path and use it !
+Just import `Translations` constant from output path and use it !

 Recommend adding the generated file to .gitignore and .eslintignore